coreos/docs/os/using-environment-variables-in-systemd-units.md

 Environment=ETCD_PEER_KEY_FILE=/path/to/peers.key
 ```

-Then run `sudo systemctl daemon-reload` and `sudo systemct restart etcd2.service` to apply new environments to etcd2 daemon.
-You can read more about etcd2 certificates [here](customize-etcd-unit.html).
+Then run `sudo systemctl daemon-reload` and `sudo systemctl restart etcd2.service` to apply new environments to etcd2 daemon.
+You can read more about etcd2 certificates [here][customizing-etcd].

 ## EnvironmentFile directive